dkeppens/PieHelper/README.md

   Linux to get started, as well as be useful for speeding up the process of reinstalling systems mainly used for running those applications

-  All operations required to set up and use the system and these applications are offered via intuitive text menus, with the sole exception of PieHelper's initial installation

-  This is a short step-by-step process, available in the PieHelper wiki on https://github.com/dkeppens/PieHelper/wiki/Install-instructions
+  All operations required to set up and use the system and these applications are offered via intuitive text menus, with the sole exception of PieHelper's initial installation which is a short step-by-step process, available in the PieHelper wiki on https://github.com/dkeppens/PieHelper/wiki/Install-instructions

   PieHelper functions by binding each application to a specific TTY and uses autologin functionality at TTY selection
   Since PieHelper creates custom TTY configurations, any pre-existing TTY customizations should be removed before configuring PieHelper

 * The default list of supported integrable applications is :

 	- Kodi (Media Center)
 	- Moonlight (Gamestreaming from devices running NVIDIA graphic cards with Geforce Experience software)
 	- RetroPie/Emulationstation (Emulator collection for retro-gaming)